Book Reports

 Do you ever get writer's block?

-I have what I have come to call “sticking points”.
+I have what I call “sticking points”.
 Those are those unfortunately unavoidable places in the writing where it starts to get tough.
 It’s like the difference between running on the sand (which if you’ve tried it, is hard and tiring, but still running) and running through water (which feels unnatural and as if you’re not getting anywhere).
 But I’ve found that even though it doesn’t feel like you’re getting anywhere, keep at it and eventually you reach the beach and your back on the sand again.

 If so, do you have any tricks to helping get past writers block?